petrostrak/golang-deep-dive/09/Concurrency in Go.md

 However, there are some specific rules.
 Firstly, each channel allows the exchange of a particular data type, which is also called the `element type` of the channel, and secondly, for a channel to operate properly, you will need someone to receive what is sent via the channel.
 You should declare a new channel using the `chan` keyword and you can close a channel using the `close()` function.

 Finally, a very important detail: when you are using a channel as a function parameter, you can specify its direction; whetherit is going to be used for sending or receiveing.
 If you know the purpose of a channel in advance, you should use this capability because it will make your programs more robust, as well faster.
 You will not be able to send data accidentlly to a channel from wich you should only receive data.

+### Pipelines
+A `pipeline` is a virtual method for connecting goroutines and channels so that the output of one goroutine becomes the input of another goroutine using channels to transfer your data.

+One of the benefits that you get from using pipelines is that there is a constant data flow in your program, as no goroutine and channel have to wait for everything to be completed in order to start their execution.
+Additionally, you see fewer variables and therefore less memory space because you do not have to save everything as a variable.
+Finally, the use of pipelines simplifies the design of the program and improves its maintainability.